- Site Map

 Polley Lake water quality is monitored by Mount Polley following our BC-ENV approved Comprehensive Environmental Monitoring Plan.
 The results for all our monitoring sites are published in the publicly available Annual Environmental and Reclamation Reports (2018 Report).
 Polley Lake water met all BC Water Quality Guidelines for aquatic life parameters in 2018 with the exception of phosphorus, which has been elevated since prior to mining.

-No. Mount Polley discharges only treated mine site water that meets strict Environmental Management Act (EMA) permit guidelines.
-All mine site water is collected and is treated by a Veolia ACTIFLO™ water treatment plant before it is released into Quesnel Lake. (see veoliawatertech.com for more information on their treatment systems and how they work.)
-The water going into the WTP (influent) is monitored on an ongoing basis (measurements of turbidity every 15 seconds) and the treated water leaving the plant (effluent) is sampled regularly for analysis.
+Mine site water is collected, and when needed to meet the EMA permit requirements, is treated by a by a Veolia ACTIFLO™ water treatment plant before release into Quesnel Lake (ref: veoliawatertech.com for how treatment systems work).
+The water directed into the water treatment plant (influent) is monitored on an ongoing basis (measurements of turbidity every 15 seconds) and the treated water leaving the plant (effluent) is sampled regularly for analysis.
+Not all water at Mount Polley requires treatment to meet EMA permit water quality guidelines before discharge, and in the past, water that was simply stored in Springer Pit was found suitable for passive discharge.
 The lake water quality is also routinely monitored and sampled regularly as part of the mine’s Comprehensive Environmental Monitoring Plan.

 There are no indications in the monitoring data that the Mount Polley discharge is having any negative effects on Quesnel Lake water quality.
 If you are interested in looking at some of the water quality data that has been collected on surface water in the area around the Mount Polley Mine, the results are available through the BC Government Surface Water Monitoring Sites Interactive Map.